 HCV is driven by the use of drugs

 In 1992, a screening of the blood supplies began across the USA.
 That was the most common way to spread HCV, through blood transfusions, which gave way to the firm decision to check every blood transfusion before putting it into the system.
 There were cases when people got infected through blood transfusions, but that was the practice a long time ago.
 Although, some newer cases of that kind of transmission still exist today, because of the syringes that get reused and transmit the virus.
 Outside of USA, the biggest outbreak of hepatitis C virus was seen in Egypt.
 Obviously, the recommendations about the intravenous use only got more people to get infected by the HCV, and that is why this kind of drug use is still tainted and a very secret behavior among people.
 Some scientists have developed a new model of injection drug use.
 They used a virus cultured from syringes that were contaminated with HCV, which is an important factor in the fight against this virus.

 NEP – Needle Exchange Program

-Those same scientists have also started a NEP program, which literally means needle exchange program, which had a great impact on the reduction of the transmission of HIV virus, but it didn’t give impressive results in the case of hepatitis C virus.
-Understanding HCV, and its prevention, as well as new changes in using syringes gives us the opportunity to develop future public health attempts to prevent HCV infection.
+Those same scientists have also started an NEP program, which literally means needle exchange program, which had a great impact on the reduction of the transmission of HIV virus, but it didn’t give impressive results in the case of hepatitis C virus.
+Understanding HCV, and its prevention, as well as new changes in using syringes, gives us the opportunity to develop future public health attempts to prevent HCV infection.